 Ready to plan your Solo trip to New York?

-New York really is an incredible city and if you’re lucky enough to visit it, you’ll have a whale of a time.
+New York City really is an incredible place and if you’re lucky enough to visit it, you’ll have a whale of a time.
 It’s impossible to be bored in NYC with so much to see and do.

 Check out my guide to planning your NYC vacation and understanding how to get from the airport into Manhattan.
 Leave a comment below and let me know what you thought about the post!